Adolphe Sax: Career and later life

 Sax suffered from lip cancer between 1853 and 1858 but made a full recovery.
 In 1894 he died of pneumonia in Paris, in poverty, and was interred in section 5 (Avenue de Montebello) at the Cimetière de Montmartre in Paris.

 Honors and awards

-In his birthplace Dinant in Belgium the Mr Sax's House is dedicated to his life and saxophones.
+In his birthplace Dinant in Belgium, Mr Sax's House is dedicated to his life and saxophones.